RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 Parcel shapefiles were obtained November 21, 2022 for Riverside, San Bernardino County, and LA County, and May 18, 2022 for Orange County.
 Data from the County websites are provided 'as is' and have multiple limitations in their use for this application.
 For Riverside County, parcels were filtered based on parcel use codes including the words 'warehouse' and 'light industrial'.
 For San Bernardino County, the following land-use types were selected: warehouse, flex, light industry, and storage; we then excluded the following categories: 'retail warehouse', 'lumber storage', 'mini storage (public)', 'storage yard', 'auto storage yard', 'boat storage yard', 'grain storage', 'potato storage', 'bulk fertilizer storage', and 'mini-storage warehouse'.
 Los Angeles County parcels were filtered for the land-use category of 'Warehousing, Distribution, and Storage'.
 'Open Storage' was not included, even though many shipping containers around the ports are being stored in this class of parcel.

-Emissions factor pollution estimates for heavy-duty trucks were generated from a VMT weighted calculation of EMFAC2021 based on Southern California Air Quality Management District fleet specific data for 2022 downloaded from <https://arb.ca.gov/emfac/> on October 23, 2022.
+Emissions factor pollution estimates for heavy-duty trucks (GVWR > 8,500 pounds) were generated from a VMT weighted calculation of EMFAC2021 based on Southern California Air Quality Management District fleet specific data for 2022 downloaded from <https://arb.ca.gov/emfac/> on October 23, 2022.
 Data and methodology for these fleet-average calculations is available upon request.

 # Methods